Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Existence results for stationary solutions and basin of attraction of a stable homogeneous solution

+The following observations can be made. \begin{itemize} \item According to \vref{lem:sufficient_condition_stability_right_end_of_space}, every function $u_{0,L,s}$ (for every positive quantity $L$ and every $s$ in $[0,1]$) belongs to $\Xbist(m,m)$ (it is a bistable initial condition connecting $m$ to itself). \item The function $u_{0,L,0}$ is identically equal to $m$, it is thus a (stable, homogeneous) stationary solution of system \cref{init_syst}, and it belongs to the basin of attraction $\basatt(m)$. \item Since $V_{\min}<V(m)$, the quantity

+(the energy of the bistable initial condition $u_{0,L}$) goes to $-\infty$ as $L$ goes to $+\infty$.
+In view of the upper bound \cref{dt_en_loc_real} of \cref{lem:loc_en_almost_decr} on the time derivative of localized energy, this shows that, for $L$ large enough, the asymptotic energy of the solution corresponding to the initial condition $u_{0,L}$ is negative, and as a consequence $u_{0,L}$ is \emph{not} in $\basatt(m)$. \item The function $u_{0,L,1}$ is equal to $u_{0,L}$. \item The function $[0,1]\to X$, $s\mapsto u_{0,L,s}$ is continuous (for the usual $\HoneulAlone$-norm on $X$). \end{itemize} Let us pick a positive quantity $L$, large enough so that $u_{0,L}$ is not in $\basatt(m)$.
+Then it follows from the observations above that there must exist a quantity $\paramthres$ in $(0,1]$ such that the function (bistable initial condition) $u_{0,\paramthres}$ is in the set $\partial\basatt(m)$ (the topological border of $\basatt(m)$ in $X$).
+In particular the set $\partial\basatt(m)\cap\Xbist(m,m)$ is nonempty, which proves conclusion \cref{item:first_conclusion_cor_attractor_border_basin_attraction} of \cref{cor:neg_dyn}.

-On the other hand, since the asymptotic energy is upper semi-continuous (\vref{prop:scs_asympt_en}), every initial condition in $\partial\basatt(m_0)$ must have a nonnegative asymptotic energy.
-More accurately, according to \vref{lem:lag_sig_far_pos}, every initial condition in $\partial\basatt(m_0)$ must have a positive asymptotic energy.
-This proves \cref{cor:neg_dyn}.
+Now, since according to \vref{prop:scs_asympt_en} the asymptotic energy of a solution is upper semi-continuous with respect to that solution, every initial condition in $\partial\basatt(m)$ must have a nonnegative asymptotic energy, and more precisely, according to \vref{lem:lag_sig_far_pos}, a positive asymptotic energy.
+According to conclusion \cref{item:thm_main_nonnegative_asympt_energy_approach_bistable_stationary} of \cref{thm:main}, every solution in $\partial\basatt(m)$ must then approach the set $I\bigl(\PhiZero(\valueOfV)\bigr)$ as time goes to $+\infty$.
+It follows that this set is not reduced to the point $(m,0)$, or else such a solution would approach $m$ uniformly in space and would thus belong to $\basatt(m)$ and not its border, a contradiction.
+This proves conclusion \cref{item:second_conclusion_cor_attractor_border_basin_attraction} of \cref{cor:neg_dyn}. \Cref{cor:neg_dyn} is proved.

-As stated in \cref{thm:relax}, every solution in $\partial\basatt(m_0)$ must then approach the set $I\bigl(\statsol(\mmm_0)\bigr)$ as time approaches infinity.
-It follows that this set is not reduced to the point $(m_0,0)$, or else such a solution would approach $m_0$ uniformly in space and thus belong to the basin of attraction $\basatt(m_0)$ and not its border, a contradiction.
-If moreover the set $\mmm_0$ of minimum points of $V$ in level set $V^{-1}(\{0\})$ is reduced to the singleton $\{m_0\}$, then it follows that there exists at least one nonconstant stationary solution that is homoclinic to $m_0$, and this proves \cref{cor:neg_stat}.
+If moreover the set $\mmm_{V(m)}$ is reduced to the singleton $\{m\}$, then it follows that there exists at least one nonconstant stationary solution that is homoclinic to $m$, and this proves \cref{cor:neg_stat}.